jonatan-kazmierczak/articles/pandemic-2020.md

   - mentioned in every news
   - to which people sacrifice a lot of their time, by reading, hearing and speaking about it
   - which superseded all other topics, including topic of God and Jesus Christ
-- people believe in being freed from *Coronavirus* (and other sicknesses) by medical and pharmaceutical systems, rather than by God and Jesus Christ
+- people believe in being freed from *Coronavirus* (and other sicknesses) by medical and pharmaceutical systems and solutions (for example by vaccinations), rather than by God and Jesus Christ
 - faces and face expressions of people cannot be seen because faces are continuously covered by masks

 Worth to mention, that [World Health Organization](https://www.who.int/) and many other medical institutions and pharmaceutical businesses, strongly connected with the topic of *Coronavirus*, use an ancient idol as their symbol - a snake on a pole